ms-iot/content/en-US/win10/samples/SerialSample.md

 To send data from one device to the other connected device do the following:

 1. Choose a device to transmit from.
 On the transmit device, type the message to be sent in the "Write Data" text box.
-For our example, we typed "Hello Raspberry Pi2!
-From your friend, PC." in the "Write Data" text box of the SerialSample app running on our PC.
+For our example, we typed "Hello World!" in the "Write Data" text box of the SerialSample app running on our PC.

-2. Click the 'WRITE' button.
+2. Click the 'Write' button.

-The app on the transmitting device will display the sent message and "Bytes written successfully!" in the status text box in the bottom of the app display.
+The app on the transmitting device will display the sent message and "bytes written successfully!" in the status text box in the bottom of the app display.

 <img src="{{site.baseurl}}/images/SerialSample/SendMessageB.PNG">